RedHatInsights/approval-api-client-ruby/docs/WorkflowApi.md

   object_type: 'object_type_example', # String | Type of the resource object
   limit: 100, # Integer | How many items to return at one time (max 1000)
   offset: 0, # Integer | Starting Offset
-  filter: nil # Object | Filter for querying collections.
+  filter: nil, # Object | Filter for querying collections.
+  sort_by: 'sort_by_example' # String | Parameter to sort collection
 }

 begin